mattshoe/kernl/docs/SINGLE_MEMORY_CACHE.md

 ```

 ### Obtaining an Instance
-AutoRepo provides factories to obtain transient instances of your repositories.
+Kernl provides factories to obtain transient instances of your repositories.
 They are transient meaning a new instance
 is created every time you invoke the `Factory` method.

 ```kotlin